Create C++ project called ArmToHack

 the code to ensure that the translation was done correctlytest/programX.asm

-in your Computer in Hardware Simulator (or use CPU Emulator if Computer was not built correctly) and step through to check that in RAM the cells updated correctlyArmToHack
+in CPU Emulator and step through to check that in RAM the cells updated correctlyArmToHack

 will have the following data members: